 8.2.1.
 Policy P6 of the Solihull Draft Local Plan sets out the criteria against which site allocations will be considered and provides a basis for decision making should planning applications come forward which contribute to meeting any identified unmet need.
 However, once sites have been allocated and / or planning applications submitted, it is important to ensure that development is well designed, respects the local environment and meets the needs of the Gypsy and Traveller community.
-The policy seeks to ensure that good quality sites are provided, rather than just meeting a numerical requirement for pitches.
+The Government's Good Practice Guide on Designing Gypsy and Traveller Sites identifies good practice that can be equally applicable to both socially and privately provided sites.
+However, as recognised in the guidance, it may not be appropriate to use the good practice guide in isolation to decide whether a private application for site development should be given planning permission.
+Other criteria are therefore identified in the policy to ensure that good quality sites are provided, rather than just meeting a numerical requirement for pitches.